ad12/ALCV-pipeline/README.md

 #### Network Weights
 The 25-fold cross validation scheme produced 25 different optimal weight files.
 These files can be found [here - Link weight](google.com).
 The optimal weights for each cross validation experiment are the weights that minimized the validation loss.

 All weight files are of the H5 file format.
 The file names indicate the validation loss.
-For example, a weight file named `weights.019-0.1529.h5` produced a validation loss of 0.1529 after epoch 19/20.
+For example, a weight file named `005-weights.019-0.1529.h5` produced a validation loss of 0.1529 after epoch 19 in cross validation experiment 5 (zero-indexed).

 #### Shell Interface
 To run this program from a python-enabled shell or command line interface, run `python -m opt/path/pipeline` with the flags detailed below. `opt/path` is the path to the file `fall_pipeline.py`